emilyrosenberg/emily-rosenberg/README.md

 - User is able to contact me easily using a contact form.

 Returning user goals:
-- User is able to find out about my recent projects and qualifications.
+- User is able to find out about my recent projects and new qualifications.

 ### User stories
 As a job-seeking junior web developer: